 The business rates multiplier

 Each year the government sets a multiplier, which represents the number of pence in each pound by which the rateable value is multiplied to arrive at the amount of business rates payable for the year.

 The government reviews the multiplier each year to reflect changes in inflation.

-The small business rates multiplier is used for a property with a 2017 rateable value below £51,000.
+The small business rates multiplier is used for most occupied properties with a 2023 rateable value below £51,000.
 For all other properties the standard multiplier is used.

 |Rateable value of property||Multiplier|